-Time flies doesn’t it?
-This time last week my Mum and I were just heading off for a break to the Cotswold House Hotel for an early Mother’s Day treat.
+Time flies, doesn’t it?
+This time last week, my Mum and I were heading off for a break to the Cotswold House Hotel for an early Mother’s Day treat.
 Every year my Mum takes time off work during the school holidays to help me with the Beans and, of course, to spend time with us.
-My Mum will always be available at a moment’s notice to offer babysitting services when we need to attend a school function and will often suggest that she babysits so that Simon and I can have some time out together.
-For a while now, I have been wanting to repay Mum for all of her support, because as much as I love my Beans, they aren’t always the easiest and sometimes I think Mum needs a holiday to get over her holidays with us.
+My Mum will always be available at a moment’s notice to offer babysitting services when attending a school function.
+She will often suggest that she babysits so that Simon and I can have some time out together.
+For a while now, I have wanted to repay Mum for all of her support because as much as I love my Beans, they aren’t always the easiest and sometimes I think Mum needs a holiday to get over her holidays with us.

 We were given a Red Letter Days Castle Hotel Escape for two to celebrate Mother’s Day.
 Using the voucher, I made a quick call to the hotel bookings line, gave them our voucher booking details and booked to stay the night at the Cotswold House Hotel in Chipping Campden.
-The process was very simple and the staff were very helpful and efficient.
+The process was straightforward, and the staff were accommodating and efficient.

 I had been planning a Mother-Daughter trip for a while and chose the Cotswolds because Mum used to live a two-minute drive from Chipping Campden in the village of Broadway over 40 years ago and held a special place in her heart.